 Modals display information in a window or help a user focus on a task without navigating them away from the page.
-A user can’t perform other actions until the modal is dismissed.
+A user cannot perform other actions until the modal is dismissed.

 View a live version of this component and see how it can be customized.

 Modals can be used in the light theme only.
-There are two modal variants that feature different styles, depending what’s being presented to a user.
+There are two modal variants that feature different styles, depending on what is being presented to a user.
 Modals include a content container or a video player and are placed in the center of a background overlay that covers the entire browser window.